kxifdroid/stellar-classification/README.md

 # Stellar Classification using SDSS DR18 Dataset
 ### Collab link (anyone can view): https://colab.research.google.com/drive/1B1nq-eCWXYdpu4jr3FvDcylRI3PaDB--?usp=sharing

+### All images are uploded in the images folder in repo

 A machine learning pipeline for classifying celestial objects using data from the Sloan Digital Sky Survey (SDSS) Data Release 18.

 ## Background